nikbalqis/PT1-SESJ1013/Students/yeomin/readme.md

-Hi I am Yeo Wern Min and my hobby is listening to the muzic and photography.
+Hi I am Yeo Wern Min and my hobby is listening to the muzic and taking photography.
 I come from Johor Bahru, Johor.
-My ambition is I hope that I can become financially independent and travel arund the world.
+Before this, I studied foundation in UTM.
+I hope that I can become financially independent and travel arund the world one day.